 Students with a need for child care services while attending classes at SMC should email or call to schedule an appointment with CCAMPIS Project Manager Jeanette Lopez at email@example.com.

 About Child Care/CCAMPIS Program

 Free child care is available to full-time SMC students who qualify for the Child Care Means Access for Parents in School (CCAMPIS) program, authorized by the Higher Education Act and administered by the U.S. Department of Education.

 The goal is to increase access to post-secondary education for low-income parents by providing quality, affordable and accessible childcare services while they further their education.

 CCAMPIS covers 100% of the cost for part-time, full-time, and extended hours child care.
 Students who qualify may select a licensed child care center to care for their children while they attend SMC classes.

 Associated Students Child Care Fund

 Single parents who have financial need, a minimum 6-unit enrollment, a minimum 2.0 GPA, and a child under 10 years of age — AND who are NOT receiving subsidized child care — may qualify to receive up to $400 monthly toward their child care expenses.

 Santa Monica Early Childhood Lab School

-Santa Monica College and the City of Santa Monica are partnering to build the Early Childhood Lab School, an innovative early childhood laboratory school opening in the 2020-21 academic year.
-The Lab School will grow to serve up to 110 children annually and give teachers in-training in SMC’s Education and Early Childhood programs the hands-on experience they need to develop crucial expertise under the guidance of leading education professionals.
+Santa Monica College and the City of Santa Monica are partnering to build the Early Childhood Lab School, an innovative early childhood center designed to meet the needs of the local community and the college's teacher preparation program.
+The ECLS serves up to 106 children annually and give teachers in-training in SMC’s Education and Early Childhood programs the hands-on experience they need to develop crucial expertise under the guidance of leading education professionals.
 Located at the corner of 4th Street and Civic Center Drive in Santa Monica, the Lab School will be operated by the nonprofit child-development center Growing Place.
 Find more information on Lab School developments.